Discover Devonport's colonial cottages, stately waterfront homes and World War II defences that run deep into a volcanic cone.

 Just across Auckland harbour from the central business district, the historic suburb of Devonport is full of charm and character.
 Decades of relative isolation by road, followed by visionary town planning, has preserved Devonport's heritage.
 The streets are lined with wooden colonial villas built in the late 1800s and early 1900s.
 There are also some large stately homes along the shore facing the city centre.

-The adjacent naval base was the main focus of Devonport for many decades.
+The adjacent naval base was a prominent focus of Devonport for many decades.
 A museum at the base offers a wonderful collection of navy memorabilia and fascinating stories of New Zealand's naval history.

 A track around the base of North Head passes along a rocky ledge to a small secluded beach before heading down onto Cheltenham Beach, one of the North Shore's prettiest seaside suburbs.